Bylaws of the Federal Reserve Bank of St. Louis

 The authority under Section 208 of Title 18 of the United States Code to issue written determinations that a financial interest of the President, First Vice President or the General Auditor is “not so substantial as to be deemed likely to affect the integrity of the services” that the Bank may expect from those individual officers is delegated to the Chair of the Board of Directors.
 In making any such determination, the Chair shall consult with the General Counsel and the Ethics Officer.

-ARTICLE VII - INDEMNIFICATION.
+ARTICLE VI - INDEMNIFICATION

 Section 1.
 Indemnification.

-The Bank shall indemnify and defend a person against whom any action is brought or threatened by reason of the fact that the person is or was an employee, officer, or director (a “Person”) of the Bank or any branch or office thereof (collectively “Bank") in a Covered Matter for any action taken or not taken by the Person, within the scope of his or her authority, subject to the provisions set forth in this Article.
-The term “Person" does not include a contingent worker, an independent contractor, or any other individual providing goods or services to the Bank under a contract.
+The Bank shall indemnify and defend a person against whom any action is brought or threatened by reason of the fact that the person is or was an employee, officer, or director (a “Person”) of the Bank or any branch or office thereof (collectively “Bank”) in a Covered Matter for any action taken or not taken by the Person within the scope of his or her authority, subject to the provisions set forth in this Article.
+The term “Person” does not include a contingent worker, an independent contractor, or any other individual providing goods or services to the Bank under a contract.
 As non-employees, such individuals may not be indemnified by the Bank under this Article.
-Upon request, a Person may be indemnified by the Bank for losses, costs, expenses (including but not limited to, attorneys' fees), penalties, fines (including any excise tax assessed with respect to an employee benefit plan), judgments, and settlements (“Covered Loss”) paid or payable by the Person in connection with a Covered Matter.
+Upon request, a Person may be indemnified by the Bank for losses, costs, expenses (including but not limited to, attorneys’ fees), penalties, fines (including any excise tax assessed with respect to an employee benefit plan), judgments, and settlements (“Covered Loss”) paid or payable by the Person in connection with a Covered Matter.

 Section 2.
 Definitions.

-A. As used in this Article, "Covered Matter" means any action, suit, demand, liability, claim, investigation, or judicial or administrative proceeding, whether civil, criminal, or otherwise, and whether certain or threatened.
+1. As used in this Article, “Covered Matter” means any action, suit, demand, liability, claim, investigation, or judicial or administrative proceeding, whether civil, criminal, or otherwise, and whether certain or threatened.
 A Covered Matter includes any appeal or other proceeding for review of the underlying matter.

-B. The terms "settlement" and “settled” include the entry of a judgment by consent or by confession, or upon a plea of guilty or nolo contendere.
+2. The terms “settlement” and “settled” include the entry of a judgment by consent or by confession, or upon a plea of guilty or nolo contendere.

-C. The term "Person" includes any director, officer or employee of the Bank who is or was serving at the Bank's request as a director, officer, partner, trustee, employee, or agent of another domestic or foreign corporation, partnership, joint venture, trust, employee benefit plan, or other entity.
-A Person is considered to be serving an employee benefit plan at the Bank's request if the Person’s duties to the Bank also impose duties on, or otherwise involve services by, such Person to the plan or to participants in or beneficiaries of the plan.
+3. The term “Person” includes any director, officer or employee of the Bank who is or was serving at the Bank’s request as a director, officer, partner, trustee, employee, or agent of another domestic or foreign corporation, partnership, joint venture, trust, employee benefit plan, or other entity.
+A Person is considered to be serving an employee benefit plan at the Bank’s request if the Person’s duties to the Bank also impose duties on, or otherwise involve services by, such Person to the plan or to participants in or beneficiaries of the plan.

 Section 3.
 Standards for Indemnification.

-A. The Bank shall indemnify a Person for Covered Losses in a Covered Matter if there is a final judgment on the merits in favor of the Person.
+1. The Bank shall indemnify a Person for Covered Losses in a Covered Matter if there is a final judgment on the merits in favor of the Person.

-B. If a Covered Matter (1) is settled; (2) has a final judgment on the merits entered against a Person; OR, (3) has a final judgment other than on the merits entered in favor of a Person, then the Bank shall indemnity a Person for Covered Losses in a Covered Matter if the Board of Directors finds that:
+2. If a Covered Matter (1) is settled; (2) has a final judgment on the merits entered against a Person; OR, (3) has a final judgment other than on the merits entered in favor of a Person, then the Bank shall indemnity a Person for Covered Losses in a Covered Matter if the Board of Directors finds that:

 1. the Person acted within the scope of his or her authority;